 We have very active youth groups.
 Our Junior youth group is for Grades 6-8.
 Our Senior Youth Group, SEFTY, is for Grades 9-12.
 They have monthly activities and provide a great way for our teenagers to bond and feel part of our Jewish community in a fun, relaxed way.

 What programs do you have for adults?

 This year we will offer a Beginners Adult Hebrew Class for those who would like to learn to read Hebrew, taught by Rabbi Abramson.
 There will be additional Adult Ed offerings, including a Parent Connection class Sunday mornings.
-Each grade in the religious school has a Family Education session taught by our Steve DiOrio, our amazing family educator.
+Each grade in the religious school has a Family Education session during the school year.
 We have a very active Tikkun Olam, social action group.
 Each month we feature a charity during one of our Shabbat services.
 We sponsor a Christmas Dinner for the Seniors at the Billerica Council on Aging and provide cereal to the Jewish Family Table.
 We have a once-a-month “traditional” Friday evening service featuring a Torah service and a monthly Shabbat morning minyan.

 When can we come and check out the temple?